Code of Conduct: Social Media Policy

 - We are clear about our position and our policies, and will give our members and supporters the language and tools to disseminate these.

 - Collectivism is at the heart of what we do.
-Our members and supporters are crucial to all our achievements and their contributions, from door knocking to online activism, are valued and acknowledged.
+Our members and supporters are crucial to all our achievements and their contributions, including door knocking, selecting candidates for public office, deciding policy and online activism, are valued and acknowledged.

 - We want debate and discussion to flourish on our channels and will encourage feedback wherever appropriate.